jengori/where-in-the-world/README.md

 **Play the game at:** https://jengori.github.io/where-in-the-world

-This is a project completed as part of the Code First Girls](https://codefirstgirls.com) **JavaScript Kickstarter** course.
+This is a project completed as part of the [Code First Girls](https://codefirstgirls.com) **JavaScript Kickstarter** course.

-**Where in the World?** is a quiz app written in vanilla JavaScript, CSS and HTML.
+**Where in the World?** is a quiz app build using vanilla JavaScript, CSS and HTML.

 The player is presented with a series of 10 questions each consisting of an image of a world landmark, with the player being required to guess which country the landmark is in from four possible answers.